-The family member must make the request to a Campus Director or the Vice President of Academic Affairs.
-The Campus Director or the Vice President of Academic Affairs must send a memo to the Office of the Registrar requesting that the degree be awarded posthumously as of the appropriate graduation date.
+The family member must make the request to a Campus Director or the Vice President of Academic and Student Affairs.
+The Campus Director or the Vice President of Academic and Student Affairs must send a memo to the Office of the Registrar requesting that the degree be awarded posthumously as of the appropriate graduation date.

 A student seeking an academic appeal must follow all the steps outlined in sequence.